 Sample: Work with business process flows

-This sample demonstrates how to programmatically work with business process flows such as retrieving the business process flow instances for an entity record, retrieving active path for a business process flow instance and its process stages, and changing the active stage.
-For information about these concepts, see Model business process flows
+This sample demonstrates how to programmatically work with business process flows such as retrieving the business process flow instances for a table row, retrieving active path for a business process flow instance and its process stages, and changing the active stage.
+For information about these concepts, see Work with business process flows using code

 This sample is available to download from Sample: Work with business process flows.

 Have appropriate privileges on the Lead, Opportunity, and Workflow tables and business process flow definition table rows used in this sample.

 Have Visual Studio 2015 or later to run the sample.

 Have Internet connection to download the sample project and to restore the NuGet packages used in the sample project.